jonwestfall/uncle-jons-bank/README.md

 ## 🚀 Getting Started

 ### Prerequisites
-- Docker + Docker Compose (If you're new to the Docker ecosystem, download [https://www.docker.com/products/docker-desktop](Docker Desktop) for your platform to get up and running.
+- Docker + Docker Compose (If you're new to the Docker ecosystem, download Docker Desktop at https://www.docker.com/products/docker-desktop/ for your platform to get up and running.
 - GitHub account (for cloning and pushing; alternatively you could just download this repository as a ZIP file, and unzip it to a directory of your choosing).

 ### Clone the Repo